bmuschko/ckad-crash-course/exercises/06-using-service-account/instructions.md

 # Exercise 6

-In this exercise, you will
+In this exercise, you will create a ServiceAccount and assign it to a Pod.

-## Using a Service Account
+## Using a ServiceAccount

 1. Create a new service account named `backend-team`.
 2. Print out the token for the service account in YAML format.